 And today, business executives often rank cyber incidents as the main threats to their business.
 By way of an example: in 2015, participants to the annual Allianz Risk Barometer ranked cyber incidents (cybercrime, data breaches, IT failures) as the third main global business risk; in the 2020 edition, cyber incidents ranked first with 39 percent of responses.

 And this is where cyber resiliency comes in (on top of other reasons).
-Since digitization and digitalization have become crucial for business and the impact of incidents becomes much higher (also, for example, in a context of regulation and lawsuits), organizations approach if all more from a risk management and business continuity perspective.
+Since digitization and digitalization have become crucial for business and the impact of incidents becomes much higher (also, for example, in a context of regulation and lawsuits), organizations approach if all more from an integrated risk management and business continuity perspective.
 Business continuity planning plays an essential role in cyber resilience.

 Cyber resilience is a relatively recent term and field that is still evolving, so you might see differing views and vendor/analyst approaches.
 Often cyber resilience is limited to cybercrime and cyberattacks, but you can look at it from the cyber incident perspective in a broader sense since what matters most are the critical (business) processes and essential IT services they need and must enable resilience.